JuliaLang/julia/doc/src/manual/noteworthy-differences.md

   * In Julia, we use `nothing` of type `Nothing` to represent null value, whereas Python uses `None` of type `NoneType`.
   * In Julia, the standard operators over a matrix type are matrix operations, whereas, in Python, the standard operators are element-wise operations.
 When both `A` and `B` are matrices, `A * B` in Julia performs matrix multiplication, not element-wise multiplication as in Python. `A * B` in Julia is equivalent with `A @ B` in Python, whereas A * B in Python is equivalent with `A .* B` in Julia.
   * The transpose operator `'` in Julia returns an adjoint of a vector (a lazy representation of row vector), whereas the transpose operator `.T` over a vector in Python returns the original vector (non-op).
+  * Functions in Python have one implementation (no polymorphism), whereas in Julia a function may contain multiple concrete implementations (called *Methods*), selected via multiple dispatch.
+  * There are no classes in Julia.
+Instead they are structures (mutable or immutable), containing data but no methods.
+  * Calling a method of a class in Python (`a = MyClass(x), x.func(y)`) corresponds to a function call in Julia, e.g. `a = MyStruct(x), func(x::MyStruct, y)`.
+In general, multiple dispatch is more flexible and powerful than the Python class system.
+  * Python classes can inherit from one or more superclasses.
+Julia structures may have exactly one abstract supertype.
+  * The Python code structure is defined by directories (Packages) and files (Modules), whereas the logical Julia program structure (Packages and Modules) is independent of the file strucutre (`include` for additional files).
+  * Conditional assignment in Python `x = 1 if y>0 else -1` corresponds to the Ternary operator `x = y>0 ?
+1 : -1` in Julia.
+  * Macros in Julia can do what decorators in Python do, and much more.
+  * Exception handling in Julia is done using `try` - `catch` - `finally`, instead of `try` - `except` - `finally`.
+In contrast to Python, it is not recommended to use exception handling as part of the normal workflow in Julia due to performance reasons.
+  * In Julia loops are fast, there is no need to write "vectorized" code for performance reasons.

 ## Noteworthy differences from C/C++